rosell-dk/webp-express/README.txt

 == Changelog ==

 = 0.4.0 =
-* Now produces X-WebP-Convert-And-Serve headers with info about the conversion - usuful for validating that converter receives the expected arguments and executes correctly.
+* Now produces X-WebP-Convert-And-Serve headers with info about the conversion - useful for validating that converter receives the expected arguments and executes correctly.
 * WebPExpress options are now removed when plugin is uninstalled.
 * No longer generates .htaccess rules on install.
 The user now has to actively go to Web Express setting and save first
 * Fixed bug: .htaccess was not updated every time the settings was saved.